About pandapower

 Continous Integration

-The tests are continuously carried out with Travis CI in Python 2.7, 3.4, 3.5 and 3.6 .
+The tests are continuously carried out with GitHub Actions.
 The test coverage rate is checked with codecov , code quality with codacy .

 Model Validation